 - Stir together chocolate chips and warm heavy whipping cream to make the chocolate topping.
 Let it cool slightly before spreading it on top.

 - Use an angled spatula to spread the chocolate out.
 Feel free to push over the edges if you want drips of chocolate going down the sides.
-I decided to keep it all on top, so that the layers were the focus!

 - Add your cookie decorations before the chocolate sets up completely.
 Fill in around them with Cool Whip and sprinkles.